Mechanical Engineering (MECH)

 MECH 4310 Contemporary Topics in Mechanical Engineering 1 4 cr

 (Lab required) This course will cover contemporary topics in Mechanical Engineering.
-The specific topics and a detailed outline will be available at the time of registration prior to the start of the registration prior to the start of the registration period for the session in which the course will be offered.
+The specific topics and a detailed outline will be available prior to the start of the registration period for the term in which the course will be offered.

 PR/CR: A minimum grade of C is required unless otherwise indicated.